sgraham/whodis/README.md

 the disassembly more readable, so if you're looking for something more than just the instructions and control flow, prefer to inspect a raw .S directly.

-If there's no code associated with the line the cursor was on when you pushed `F11`, it won't know what function you wanted.
+If there's no code associated with the line the cursor was on when you activate whodis, it won't know what function you wanted.
 Jumping to the opening brace of the function with `[m` can be useful in that case.

 It's also sometimes interesting/useful to open up `compile_commands.json` and